-I have a Father’s Day challenge for you this week.
-(I’m giving you some lead time to think about how you can apply it.)
+Here’s a Father’s Day challenge for you.
+(You have some lead time to think about how you can apply it.)

 Here it is: Start one new habit that will make a difference with your family.